InformaticsMatters/squonk/openshift/templates/README.md

 what type of storage you need.

 This is tested with Cinder volumes on OpenStack but other mechanisms should also work.
-Dynamic provisioning msut be set up on OpenShift before you start.
+Dynamic provisioning must be set up on OpenShift before you start.

 From the infra project create the PVCs (with OpenShift creating the PVs for you) using: